LQXshane/500c1face/Database/README.md

 ####Database Section
 > Updated and maintain by Qiuxuan Lin

 We have built a make up database exclusively for Witch.
-This is done by using exhaustic search and Amazon ItemLookup API.
+This is done by using exhaustive search and Amazon ItemLookup API.

 * PHP files to get the frontend and backend connected.
 * Witch101_LipsticksDB: originally collected information during development process.
 All info is now on the server.